eclipse-kura/kura/docs/references/mqtt-namespace.md

 #### List All images

-Using the API exposed by Inventory-V1, the user can manage containers images via external applications such as Everywhere Cloud.
-This operation lists all the images installed in the gateway.
+Using the API exposed by Inventory-V1, the user can manage container images via external applications such as Everywhere Cloud.
+This operation lists all the images in the gateway.

 * Request Topic:
-    * **$EDC/account_name/client_id/INVENTORY-V1/GET/containers**
+    * **$EDC/account_name/client_id/INVENTORY-V1/GET/images**
 * Request Payload:
     * Nothing application-specific beyond the request ID and requester client ID
 * Response Payload: